danielphilipjohnson/Computer-Science/intro-cs/google_it_automation/2.using-python-with-operating-system/4.working-with-log-files/README.md

 Make the file executable before running it.

   sudo chmod +x find_error.py

 Now, run the file by passing the path to fishy.log as a parameter to the script.

   ./find_error.py ~/data/fishy.log

 This script will now prompt for the type of error to be searched.
 Continue by entering the following type of error:

   CRON ERROR Failed to start

 On successful execution, this will generate an errors_found.log file, where you will find all the ERROR logs based on your search.
 You can view the ERROR log using the command below:

   cat ~/data/errors_found.log

-This will output the following:

-fa35b5be265b9a7b.png